Prince Alfred Park, Surry Hills, New South Wales © Destination NSW

 Where: on Melbourne’s southside, a 15-minute drive from the city centre.

 Pretty South Yarra has become the suburb in which many of the city’s queer residents aspire to live.
 Chapel Street is full of boutiques and upscale cafés, such as Ned’s, that are thronged with smartly dressed couples on weekends.
 Nearby, hotels The Olsen and United Places offer luxurious accommodation and exclusive atmospheres.

 Keep heading south along Chapel Street and you’ll pass through busy Prahran before reaching the seaside suburb of St Kilda, a 20-minute drive from the city.
-This stretch of Chapel Street plays host to many of Melbourne’s best LGBTQI events and parties: top venues include lesbian-friendly Attik and queer institution Chasers, which is home to the long-running Poof Doof.
-(Note that “poof”, short for “poofter”, is a derogatory term that has been reclaimed by the club and its LGBTQI patrons.)
+This stretch of Chapel Street plays host to many of Melbourne’s best LGBTQIA+ events and parties: top venues include lesbian-friendly Attik and queer institution Chasers, which is home to the long-running Poof Doof.
+(Note that “poof”, short for “poofter”, is a derogatory term that has been reclaimed by the club and its LGBTQIA+ patrons.)

 How to experience it: South Yarra is bohemian living – the queer way!
 Seemingly endless shopping, beach culture and live music are all on offer here, making it a great destination at any time of year.